 - Variables > Speaker Variable Statistics

-After you click on one of the variable statistics options a split “Choice of Variables” window is displayed below: Exisiting variables are listed on the left side; already selected variables are moved to the right.
+After you click on one of the variable statistics options a split “Choice of Variables” window is displayed below: Existing variables are listed on the left side; already selected variables are moved to the right.
 The arrow buttons in the middle allow you to transfer variables from one window to the other.
-You can also do this by double clicking on the variable name.
+You can also do this by double-clicking on the variable name.

 Both lists can be alphabetized by clicking on the column headers.
 By selecting Only activated documents you can limit the analysis to currently activated documents, for example the transcripts of selected interviewees.
-The corresponding option Only activated codes is also available for code variables.
+The corresponding options Only activated codes and Only for activated focus group speakers are also available for code variables and focus group speakers variables.

 When you click OK MAXQDA will begin the statistical evaluation and display the results as frequency tables and charts.